Vico-P/homemade-browser/homemade-browser-api/README.md

 # API of homemade-browser

-Techno used -> Apollo Server and Graphql
+Techno used: Apollo Server and Graphql

 # How to start the server